mfrankz/microbiome/README.md

-5. Convert alpha diversity data into a dataframe for easier manipulation and analyses
+5. Convert alpha diversity data into a dataframe for easier manipulation and analyses.
+The dataframe alpha_df contains a row for each sample with the metadata (SampleID, Subject, Gender, Day, When) and Shannon alpha diversity score.
 ```
 alpha_df <- estimate_richness(ps, split = TRUE, measure = "Shannon")
 alpha_df$SampleID <- rownames(alpha_df) %>%